vallasd/CocoaPodSpecs/README.md

-# ComcastCoreSpec
+# CocoaPodSpecs
-CocoaPods Spec Respository for HGComcastCore
+Respository for CocoaPod specs